Klipper3d/klipper/docs/Features.md

 * Best in class performance.
 Klipper is able to achieve high stepping rates on both new and old micro-controllers.
 Even an old 8bit AVR micro-controller can obtain rates over 175K steps per second.
-On more recent ARM micro-controllers, rates over 450K steps per second are possible.
+On more recent micro-controllers, rates over 500K steps per second are possible.
 Higher stepper rates enable higher print velocities.
 The stepper event timing remains precise even at high speeds which improves overall stability.

 * Configuration via simple config file.
 There's no need to reflash the micro-controller to change a setting.
 All of Klipper's configuration